-- 3. Every university of applies sciences will have a whistleblower programme. - 4.
+- 3. Every university of applied sciences will have a whistleblower programme. - 4.
 In the local CA consultations parties may agree on an arrangement to earmark, under certain conditions, 30% of the CA salary payable to a foreign employee as a (tax-free) payment. - 5.
-In the local CA consultations parties may agree on an arrangement on standby duties and/or on-call duties.
+In the local CA consultations parties may agree on an arrangement on standby duties and/or on-call duties. - 6.
+In the consultations at local level, parties may agree on generation pact regulations.